Hobart the Capital of

 Museum.

-in hobart vary from The Hobart Christmas Pageant will
+Events in hobart vary from The Hobart Christmas Pageant

-be held on Saturday 17 November, 2007 commencing at
+will be held on Saturday 17 November, 2007 commencing

-Hobart Christmas Pageant is a popular tradition that
+The Hobart Christmas Pageant is a popular tradition

 Not only do thousands of spectators take pleasure in